Five people injured during central Auckland gun fight

 Officers were called to the scene near the Wesley Community Centre, around 10.30pm to reports of multiple shots fired.

-The injuries are said to be not life-threatening, but they are getting treatment at hospital.
+The injuries are said to be not life-threatening, but the victims are getting treatment at hospital.

 An eyewitness told the Herald multiple young men were treated on the corner of Gifford Ave and Sandringham Rd Extension and transported from the scene by St John staff.